 Calibration of the wheels and sticks: According to the calibration guide interface of the remote controller, move the left and right dial wheels and the left and right sticks according to the directions shown in the figure and hold for 1 second.
-At this time, a beep will be heard, and the calibration
+At this time, a beep will be heard, and the calibration direction icon will be change from gray to dark blue, indicating that the

-There is no order in which directions are calibrated, until all directions are calibrated, the remote controller calibration is done.
+- orientation calibration was successful. - There is no order in which directions are calibrated, until all directions are calibrated, the remote controller calibration done.